philbowles/PangolinMQTT/docs/examples.md

 Comparing the two side by side should give a quick idea of the changes you need to make to any exisiting code base you may have in order to move your app from AsyncMqttClient to Pangolin

-In-depth details of the API changes and the resons for each can be see in the [API](api.md) documentation itself.
+In-depth details of the API changes and the reasons for each can be see in the [API](api.md) documentation itself.

 ---